Skandinavisk Linjetrafik

-SL ferries (short for Swedish Skandinavisk Linjetrafik or Scandinavian Line Traffic) was a shipping line that operated with car ferries in the central part of Øresund, between Copenhagen, Port of Tuborg, Zealand, Denmark and Landskrona, Scania, Sweden.
-The shipping line was to sail this route between 1951 and 1980.
-During the first ten years of operation, the SL ferries was a Danish owned shipping line, but in 1961 SL was bought by Stockholms Rederi AB Svea.
-The new owners also owned the LB (car ferries) which since 1955 operated at the HH Ferry route between Helsingør (45 km north of Copenhagen) and Helsingborg (25 km north of Landskrona), the first challenger of the de facto monopoly at that route which DSB had enjoyed since 1882.
+Skandinavisk Linjetrafik (SL) was a shipping line that operated car ferries in the central part of Øresund, between Port of Tuborg, Copenhagen, Denmark and Landskrona, Sweden.
+The shipping line sailed this route between 1951 and 1980.
+During the first ten years of operation, the SL ferries was a Danish-owned shipping line, but in 1961 SL was bought by Stockholms Rederi AB Svea.
+The new owners also owned the LB (car ferries), which since 1955 operated at the Helsingør–Helsingborg ferry route with ports north of the Copenhagen–Landskrona route, the first challenger of the de facto–monopoly at that route which DSB had enjoyed since 1882.

-While the conditions at the HH Ferry route were hectic, both for passengers and shipping lines, as the crossing time was only around 20 minutes, the route between Landskrona and (northern) Copenhagen had a crossing time of 70 minutes and hence were far more suitable for relaxing and for instance having a dinner.
-All SL ferries had not only a cafeteria onboard but also one or two restaurants offering a la carte dishes at reasonable prices.
-Until the early 1970s did SL use smaller ferries, like M/F Lilli Scarlett and M/F Hanne Scarlett (both included in the Swedish purchase of the line in 1961 only renamed to Swedish standard, "M/F" to "M/S").
-Thereafter a fast renewal of the fleet followed M/S Linda Scarlett (1961-1971), M/S Scania(1967-1971) and M/S Dana Scarlett(1964-1974) began to sail the route.
-In the most of the 1960s until 1971, the ferries departed every hour from each harbour.
+While the conditions at the Helsingør–Helsingborg route were hectic, both for passengers and shipping lines, as the crossing time was only around 20 minutes, the route between Landskrona and Copenhagen had a crossing time of 70 minutes and hence were far more suitable for relaxing and for instance having a dinner.
+All SL ferries had not only a cafeteria onboard but also one or two restaurants offering à la carte dishes at reasonable prices.
+Until the early 1970s, SL used smaller ferries like MF Lilli Scarlett and MF Hanne Scarlett (both included in the Swedish purchase of the line in 1961).
+Thereafter a fast renewal of the fleet followed as MS Linda Scarlett (1961-1971), MS Scania(1967-1971) and MS Dana Scarlett (1964-1974) began to sail the route.
+For most of the 1960s until 1971, the ferries departed every hour from each harbour.